albertbregonia/cerebrum/README.md

 ![Tool](https://github.com/albertbregonia/Cerebrum/blob/main/src/main/resources/demo.png?raw=true "Demo")

 **Cerebrum** is a Java-based portable tool that is paired with the [Netty API](https://netty.io/) to create a low latency, network-based, mouse/keyboard sharing tool.
 It is named **Cerebrum** as it can act as a hub for mouse/keyboard input for up to 10 devices.

+*If you modify the code you can attempt to connect more than 10 devices.
+I merely set the limit at 10 to keep the settings slider intelligible.*

 The main purpose is to allow for a user to be able to connect other computers together and eliminate the need for extra keyboards and mice.
 ***Thus overall, increasing productivity.***